rf20008/TheDiscordMathBotRepo/PRIVACY_POLICY.md

 As of right now, quizzes do not have a user interface, but problems you submit can still be deleted via ``/delete_problem``.
 Due to Discord limitations, you are not able to delete individual problems that are part of Discord servers are not a part of.
 There is also a ``/user_data delete_all`` command, which will delete *all* your problems, quizzes, quiz submissions, and grades you submitted (including guilds you are not part of).
-However, due to security reasons, we won't delete the data we store about you about whether you're blacklisted / trusted.
+However, due to security reasons, we won't delete the data we store about you about whether you're denylisted / trusted.
 It is possible to delete data about whether you voted or solved problems, as of January 5, 2024, but this is not currently implemented.

 ## Updates and notification